reaching for support shouldn’t feel complicated.

 Insurance plans often determine coverage based on “medical necessity,” restrict the number of sessions, and require guidelines that make more sense for physical health than for relational, trauma-informed, and collaborative therapeutic work.
 These limitations don’t align with how we practice.
 Your counseling journey here isn’t dictated by timelines, diagnoses, or pathology.

 Our decision to remain out-of-network is intentional and rooted in our values.
 We care deeply about our clients, our team, and our colleagues in healthcare—and we believe therapy flourishes when it’s guided by clinical wisdom and connection, not insurance regulations.
-You can learn more about why we’ve chosen this path in our blog about remaining out-of-network.
+You can learn more about why we’ve chosen this path in our blog about remaining out-of-network & how this aligns with our social justice values.

 Every insurance company asks for documentation to be delivered a little differently and offers varying coverage, so you should contact them directly to verify available benefits before your appointment.